 Lynnette Khalfani Cox: If you have private student loans and it’s been a struggle for you to keep up with those payments during the COVID 19 outbreak, I’ve got some good news for you.

 Recently, lawmakers in 10 states reached an agreement with 20 different private student loan companies to bring you some relief.
-Essentially, what they’ve said is that the companies agreed that you will not have to make any payments.
+Essentially, what they’ve said is that the companies agreed that there is a buy now pay later guaranteed approval.
 You have a forbearance for 90 days minimum, so three months without going to make any payments.

 They also have suspended debt collection lawsuits for 90 days.
 They’re waiving late payments.
 They’re also making sure that you don’t get any negative marks put on your credit report as a result of your private student loan payments, or the lack thereof.

 Then, they’re also working with borrowers to make sure that you have the assistance you need or you’re in the right programs.
 Maybe you need to get in a program that has an income based component to it.